 Among the things to have emerged is that the Rowntree charitable trust has not ruled out giving a planned £120,000 grant to the charity this year.

-That is despite reports that a man currently waiting trial for allegedly commanding a terror group had been employed by CRSI, that a current employee was sent to prison in 2012 over an incident described as a “botched punishment shooting” (see right hand page).
+That is despite reports that a man currently waiting trial for allegedly commanding a terror group had been employed by CRSI, and that a current employee was sent to prison in 2012 over an incident described as a “botched punishment shooting”.

 The JRCT defended its decision to fund the group, saying: “Our demilitarisation funding is only for those organisations which are committed to tackling the legacy of conflict-related violence and are seeking ways to bring about positive change in their communities.”